SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 possibility to store a list of items via :func:`~pypet.trajectory.SingleRun.f_store_items` or whole subtrees via :func:`~pypet.naturalnaming.NNGroupNode.f_store_child`.

-OF NOTE: If you want to store single items you should prefer :func:`~pypet.trajectory.SingleRun.f_store_items` over :func:`~pypet.naturalnaming.NNGroupNode.f_store_child` simply because for the former the storage service only needs to know the individual item.
-Whereas the latter requires the service to know the entire trajectory.
-This can be painful in case of multiprocessing and using a queue plus a single storage process.
-Accordingly, the whole trajectory needs to be pickled and is sent over the queue!

 If you never heard about pickling or object serialization, you might want to take a loot at the pickle_ module.

 If you store a trajectory to disk it's tree structure is also found in the structure of the HDF5 file!